Graduate Scholarships

 The LGCA is committed to supporting high-quality, innovative research linked to our regulatory mandate.
-We offer scholarships for graduate students who are conducting liquor, gambling or cannabis research at Manitoba universities.
+We offer scholarships for students who are conducting liquor, gambling, cannabis or horse racing research at Manitoba universities.

-Scholarships are available on a competitive basis to full-time graduate students at post-secondary institutions in Manitoba who are engaged in or about to embark on the research portion of their thesis or dissertation.
+Scholarships are available on a competitive basis to full-time students enrolled in professional or graduate programs at post-secondary institutions in Manitoba who are engaged in or about to embark on the research portion of their thesis or dissertation.
 Students may be from any discipline, provided that their research is related to the LGCA’s broad regulatory mandate.

 • Scholarship Guidelines and Application Form

-• Poster: Scholarship for Cannabis, Gambling or Liquor Research
+• Poster: Scholarship for Cannabis, Gambling, Liquor or Horse Racing Research

 Previous Scholarship Recipients